Mobile Bands used in Australia

 2G services have been discontinued by Telstra as of December 1st 2016.

 The second largest network in Australia.
 Covering more than 1 million square kilometers or 98.5% of the population and with a 4G footprint of 95.9%.
 Optus does not support any 850Mhz band and uses 900Mhz instead, Optus also has 2300Mhz TD LTE band 40 which the other providers do not support.

-2G services will be discontinued by Optus from April 1st 2017.
+2G services have been discontinued by Optus as of 1st August 2017.